smguggen/evental/README.md

 1. **on** *(eventName, callback, [option])*
    Registers an event if it's not already registered and attaches a callback to be called every time the event is fired.
    Returns an automatically generated, unique key that that can be passed to the `off` method to detach the callback from the event.
-   In the callback, `this` defaults to the Evental instance, but you can change that by passing a different caller into the Evental constructor, or at any time by setting the value of `evental.caller`
    The optional `option` parameter can modify this method's behavior in several ways (see below).

 2. **onCalc** *(eventName, callback)*
    Alias of `evental.on(eventName, callback, 'calc')` or `evental.on(eventName, callback, true)` - attaches the callback as the event's calculatable callback and replacing the current one if it exists.
 Each event can only have one calculatable callback at a time to be called and return a value every time the `calc` method is called for that event.
+The value returned by `calc` can also optionally be passed to the callbacks of the `on`, `first`, `before`, `after`, and `last` methods (see *Callbacks* section below)

 3. **first**(eventName, callback)*
    Alias of `evental.on(eventName, callback, 'first')` - attaches the associated callback as the first callback to be called when the event is fired.
 If this is called more than once on the same event, the most recently called will be first, and all preceding `first` event handlers will be converted to `before`.